 Ready to start drawing?
-This tutorial chapter takes you on a step-bystep tour of the Turbo Graphix Toolbox, using commented program examples for both basic and sophisticated graphics routines.
-The examples build on each other, so if you read the chapter through in order, by the end you should be ready to incorporate the Turbo Graphix routines you need into any graphics application program.
+This tutorial chapter takes you on a step-by-step tour of the Turbo Pascal Graphix Toolbox, using commented program examples for both basic and sophisticated graphics routines.
+The examples build on each other, so if you read the chapter through in order, by the end you should be ready to incorporate the Turbo Pascal Graphix routines you need into any graphics application program.

 This chapter is designed as a basic tutorial.
-Technical details about the Turbo Graphix procedures used in this chapter can be found in Chapter 3.
+Technical details about the Turbo Pascal Graphix procedures used in this chapter can be found in Chapter 3.
 Basic graphics concepts and terminology used in this chapter are explained in Chapter 1 and Appendix B.

-Including Turbo Graphix Routines in Your Program
+Linking Turbo Pascal Graphix Routines into Your Program